benjaminyam/cov-scan/README.md

 - cov-analysis installed (based on the platform)

 ## Setup
-## Variables
-Here are variables that can be set prior to running the script and are recommended in the following context but can be set accordingly to fit your setup

 ### Environmental (Persistent) Variables
 These variables rarely change from project to project and thus it makes sense to set these variables as environmental.
 - PATH (add to)